 Online Course: Students are encouraged to do Standing Committee approved 3 credit online courses conducted by Swayam Platform where regular assessments and examinations are conducted.
-The students can opt for dropping Profession Elective courses in lieu of credits earned through online courses.
-The credits earned through online courses in Swayam platform can be transferred in lieu of Professional Elective courses with the approval of Standing Committee.
+The students can opt for dropping Profession Elective / Open Elective courses in higher semesters in lieu of credits earned through online courses.
+The credits earned through online courses in Swayam platform can be transferred in lieu of Professional Elective / Open Elective courses with the approval of Standing Committee.

 Duration of the Programme: Each academic year will consist of 2 semesters.
-The normal and maximum permissible number of semesters for Regular students is 4 semesters.
+The normal and maximum permissible number of semesters for Regular students is 8 & 14 semesters and for Lateral Entry students is 6 and 12 semesters respectively.